 Ash dieback in Bucks, Berks and Oxfordshire

 Along with many other organisations, we're concerned about ash dieback, a fungal disease that's affecting many woodlands, parks and gardens across the country.
-We're doing all we can to manage the disease in Bucks, Berks and Oxfordshire.
+We're doing all we can to manage the disease in Bucks, Berks and Oxfordshire, which includes felling dead and dying trees for safety.

 There are an estimated 80 million ash trees in the UK, helping to shape some of our best loved landscapes.
 They make up a third of our entire tree population.
 It's thought that over 90% of these trees will be lost to the disease, having a devastating impact on the countryside and biodiversity of our woodlands.